GregHarris90/Password-Generator/README.md

 *I will keep working on this tomorrow and see if I can figure it out!*

 ### 01/16/21
 EDIT 2: Spent all day Friday reviewing the Javascript and working on my Password Generator.
 I was finally able to get the setlength working as well as the other criteria prompts.

-This homework assignment was far more difficult than the others.
+Overall this homework assignment was far more difficult than the others.
+And so I'm going to schedule a meeting with a tutor and continue practicing this section.

-I'm going to schedule a meeting with a tutor and continued practicing this section.
-But I'm glad I was finally able to figure it out and get everything working!
+But I'm really glad I was finally able to figure it all out and get everything working!